US STOCKS-Wall Street rebounds as focus shifts to White House race

 The S&P 500 ended a turbulent week at near six-week lows on Friday after quarterly reports from technology mega-caps failed to impress and on surging coronavirus cases in the United States and Europe.

-The CBOE volatility index, known as Wall Street’s fear gauge, inched lower on Monday after ratcheting up to near five-month highs last week.
+The CBOE volatility index, known as Wall Street’s fear gauge, inched lower on Monday after ratcheting up to near four-month highs last week.

-Focus this week will also be on the Federal Reserve’s two-day policy meeting, the monthly jobs report and earnings from about a quarter of the S&P 500 companies, including chipmaker Qualcomm, carmaker General Motors and insurer American International Group Inc.
+Focus this week will also be on the Federal Reserve’s two-day policy meeting, the monthly jobs report and earnings from about a quarter of the S&P 500 companies.

+The S&P airlines index fell 2.2%, while cruise operators Carnival Corp and Norwegian Cruise Line Holdings Ltd shed 4% and 6% respectively, reflecting fears over a relentless surge in COVID-19 cases.

-Advancing issues outnumbered declining ones on the NYSE by a 4-to-1 ratio; on Nasdaq, a 3.3-to-1 ratio favored decliners.
+Advancing issues outnumbered declining ones on the NYSE by a 3.8-to-1 ratio.
+On the Nasdaq, a 2.5-to-1 ratio favored advancers.

-The S&P 500 posted three new 52-week highs and two new lows; the Nasdaq Composite recorded 22 new highs and 83 new lows.
-(Reporting by Medha Singh and Shivani Kumaresan in Bengaluru; Editing by Anil D’Silva)
+The S&P 500 posted five new 52-week highs and two new lows; the Nasdaq Composite recorded 25 new highs and 32 new lows.
+(Reporting by Medha Singh and Shivani Kumaresan in Bengaluru; Editing by Anil D’Silva and Maju Samuel)

 Nuestros Estándares: Los principios Thomson Reuters.